Giovanni Macchia

-Starting from 1938 he was lecturer of French letters and literature at the University of Pisa, at the University of Catania and at La Sapienza in Rome, where he also founded and directed the Institute of history of the theater and performing arts.
+Starting from 1938, he was a lecturer of French letters and literature at the University of Pisa, at the University of Catania and at La Sapienza in Rome, where he also founded and directed the Institute of history of the theatre and performing arts.

 His essay about Marcel Proust, L'angelo della notte, got him a Bagutta Prize in 1979.
 Other main subjects of his analysis include the European theatre, the French moralists, and the Age of Enlightenment.

-A member of the Accademia dei Lincei since 1962, in 1990 he was awarded the Legion of Honor.
-In 1992 he received a Balzan Prize.
+A member of the Accademia dei Lincei since 1962, he was awarded the Legion of Honor in 1990.
+In 1992, he received a Balzan Prize.